migfernandes01/places-share-frontend/README.md

 - **Google Maps:** To show and interactive map

 ### Goals of this project:
 This was the first project I created using the MERN stack.
-Before this, I already knew all the components of the stack, but this is the first time I used them all connected.
+Before this, I already knew all the technologies of the stack, but this is the first time I use them all together.
+My biggest goal with this app was to learn the proper way of connecting the backend and frontend.
+I can say I learned a lot, especially about designing and structuring the code both on the backend(using different files for routes, controllers, middlewares and models) and the frontend(creating flexible components).

 ### Screenshots: